Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-As a little aside, let's look at the structure of the target and the model we just derived.
-In this section, no inputs are required and you can just run step 17.
-This will generate the amp vs uvwave plots for both the corrected data and the model.
+As a brief aside, let's examine the structure of the target and the model we just derived.
+In this section, no inputs are needed, and you can simply run step 17.
+This will create the amp vs. uvwave plots for both the corrected data and the model.

-In particular, you can see that on the west-east baselines, the source is mostly unresolved (i.e. flat across uv space).
-However, on the long baselines north-south to HH, the source is resolved.
-This is evident in the image with the faint jet to the north-west!
-Before imaging routines were developed, this is how radio astronomers used to derive source structure.
+In particular, one can see that along the west-east baselines, the source remains mostly unresolved (i.e., flat across uv space).
+However, on the long north-south baselines towards HH, the source is resolved.
+This is evident in the image, which shows a faint jet to the north-west!
+Before imaging routines were developed, this was the method radio astronomers used to derive source structure.

 6F.
 Amplitude self-calibration